 EBIAT, or Earnings Before Interest After Taxes, is a financial metric that measures a company’s profitability and operating efficiency.
-The calculation of EBIAT removes the tax benefits gained out of debt financing.
+The calculation of EBIAT removes the tax benefits gained from debt financing.

 EBIAT gives a true financial picture of the company, eliminating all elements that can potentially boost or reduce its financial strength.
-It shows what the company’s profits would be if it were paying 100% tax of its profits.
+It shows what the company’s profits would be if it were paying 100% of its proper tax bill.

 Formula for EBIAT